 4. Don’t set up conflicting goals for your ghost

 One of my former clients wanted his book to be a fun and easy read for laypeople, and a highly detailed discussion that demonstrated his expertise to professionals in his field.

 And he didn’t want to relegate the technical stuff to appendices; he wanted it all blended into the main text.

 Every time we spoke, and every time he reviewed the material I wrote, he would cram in more dry, technical stuff, then he’d complain that the manuscript was boring.

 Working with a ghostwriter was clearly a challenge for him!

-- Read the draft chapters and/or drafts of the manuscript as they are produced
+5. Read the drafts of the manuscript as they are produced

 I know this sounds odd, but I’ve had clients who wouldn’t read the material as I wrote and sent it to them.